xieyuschen/quic-example/3.packets-during-echo/README.md

 9. Secure symmetric encryption achieved
    The handshake is completed, and communication continues using the session keys.

+*DH parameter: DH stands for Diffie-Hellman.
+The Diffie-Hellman algorithm uses exponential calculations to arrive at the same premaster secret.
+The server and client each provide a parameter for the calculation, and when combined they result in a different calculation on each side, with results that are equal.
 ## Quic Packet format

 Quic packet format is defined by RFC 9000 and you can view it to find